Drill Hall Library: History of HMS Pembroke and the Drill Shed

 In 1801 Fort Amherst and the Great Lines (fortifications between Gillingham and Chatham) were manned by the Chatham Barracks.
 Which had room for two Infantry battalions, two companies of Foot Artillery and two Infirmary (medical corps) blocks.
 In 1890, the Royal Navy Depot in Chatham was founded in 1890, aboard three hulks alongside the South Wall of No.2 Basin in the Dockyards.
 These were called Pembroke (built in 1812), Royal Adelaide and Forte.

 A new permanent shore base was constructed between May 1897 and 1902.
-This occupied the site that was used by the old convict prison (the convicts were used to build the Victorian extension to the Chatham Dockyard on St Mary's Island).
+This occupied the site that was used by the old Chatham Convict Prison (the convicts were used to build the Victorian extension to the Chatham Dockyard on St Mary's Island).
 Designed by Colonel Henry Pilkington, construction of the barracks was begun in 1897 by Holloway Brothers (London) and the first phase of development (which included the Drill Hall as it was often called) was completed on 26 March 1902.
 The second phase of building included the development of barrack facilities such as swimming baths and a bowling alley and was completed by December 1902, six years later.
 At the cost of £425,000 and it could now accommodate up to 4,742 officers and men.
 It was given the title of HMS Pembroke.
 Due to its position near the dockyards 'Pembroke Gate' and in reference to one of the former hulk ships.

 The Drill Hall or 'Drill Shed' and Parade Ground was completed by 26 March 1902 as part of the first phase of developing the Royal Naval Barracks in Chatham.
 It was constructed to provide an indoor space for Navy personnel to exercise and train during inclement weather.
 The swimming baths, bowling alley and other facilities being completed by December the same year, with the barrack blocks of; 'Anson', 'Blake', 'Drake', 'Grenville', 'Hawke' and 'Nelson' being completed soon after.

 The barracks were officially opened on 30 April 1903.
 5000 men were marched from the old hulks to the new barracks.

 Later, a large house was constructed for the commodore and St Georges Church (see St. George's Chapel, Chatham) was dedicated by the Lord Bishop of Rochester John Harmer, as St George's Church on 19 December 1906.